• Skip to main content

 One of the coolest things about composting toilets is there are two "trap doors".
 One is for liquid (your pee), whereas the other is for solids (poop).

-Because of this, you don't get that nasty smell (you know, the one you smell inside of a porta potty).
+Because of this, you don’t get that nasty smell (you know, the one you smell inside a porta potty).

 And, any smell that you would get is blown out of the toilet thanks to a small fan!